To download a photo, right click on the any photograph below or in our gallery at http://joseantonioponce.com/gallery/

 Jose continued to write and sell music and commercial jingles.
 At age 20, he was introduced to jazz which changed his perspective on music and stopped playing rock and folk to concentrate on jazz and acoustic music.
 He played jazz bass and guitar in small clubs around the country, introducing himself to jazz masters like Milt Hinton, Ray Brown, Zoot Simms, Peter Appleyard, Lou Soloff, Howard Ellis, Art Pepper, Dexter Gordon and many more.
 He played with anyone who would have him.

-In 1980, he was cast for the first time in the TV mini-series “Wild Times” when a casting director saw him sitting in a bar in Santa Fe and thought he had the perfect “mean bastard” look.
+In 1980, he was cast for the first time in the TV mini-series “Wild Times” when a casting director saw him sitting in a bar in Santa Fe and thought he had the perfect “crazy mean psychotic bastard” look.
 His experience spurred Jose to write about the movies for a few national magazines.

 In 1986, Jose took a job as an on air personality and record promoter.
 In 1988, he volunteered for the newly formed New Mexico Music Industry Coalition.
 In 2005, he became owner and producer and re-christened it the New Mexico Music Awards.
 In 1990, he joined the national folk group the Windsor Creek Trio and continues to tour with the band as its bassist.

 Jose has hundreds of stories from a lifetime in music and film, from breakfast with Brenda Russell to dinner with Barry White.
 With over 1500 songs in his repertoire, he can play anything, country, jazz, blues, folk and more.
 Jose’s shows are entertaining and crowd pleasing.

 Jose continues to write and sell his music to national and international artists.
 You can still see him in the occasional film or TV show.
 He has written several books and co-produced a number of music documentaries.
 Through his company, the New Mexico Music Awards, he works to promote New Mexico musicians as artists and to film and television.